Courses

 Fall or Spring.

-KHMER2201 Intermediate Khmer I
+KHMER2202 Intermediate Khmer II

 Continuing instruction in spoken and written Khmer.
 Intermediate level of reading Khmer.